Modified with permission from:

 Over geologic time, sources and sinks generally balance.
 In today's atmosphere, however, levels are climbing in a dramatic and easily measurable fashion, providing evidence that there are now more sources than sinks.

 What are the sources for this 'extra' ?
-Human activities are thought to be primarily responsible for the observed increases.
+Human activities are thought to be primarily responsible for the observed increases (average values for 2011-2015 cited below).
 Of the human sources of :

-Plants (both terrestrial plants and marine phytoplankton) are the most important carbon sinks, taking up vast quantities of through the process of photosynthesis.
-To a lesser extent, atmospheric can also be dissolved directly into ocean waters and thereby be removed from the atmosphere.
+Plants (both terrestrial plants and marine phytoplankton) are major carbon sinks, taking up vast quantities of through the process of photosynthesis.
+Large amounts of atmospheric are also dissolved directly into ocean waters and thereby removed from the atmosphere.
 While plants also release through the process of respiration, on a global, annual basis, the amount of taken up by plants through photosynthesis and released through respiration approximately balances out.
 Thus, the released from human activities is truly the 'extra' .

 Scientists typically monitor the concentration of in atmospheric samples by using sensitive devices called infrared gas analyzers.
 These devices pass a beam of infrared (IR) light through a sample of gas.
 The amount of IR that reaches a detector on the other side can be used to determine the amount of in the sample.
 A worldwide network of monitoring stations currently tracks the earth's rising levels.